JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_testing_extension.md

 ### `testFramework(...)`

 Adds a dependency on a `test-framework` library variant for the created testing entry.
+The version can be provided as a string or as a `Provider<String>`.
+When omitted, the closest version matching the configured IntelliJ Platform build is used.

 See also:
 - [Types: `TestFrameworkType`](tools_intellij_platform_gradle_plugin_types.md#TestFrameworkType)